Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should return correct label and namespace for registered address.
+- Should return correct full name string for registered address.
-- Should return empty strings for address without a name.
+- Should return empty string for address without a name.
 - Should return correct name for addresses registered via `registerName`.
 - Should return correct name for addresses registered via `assignFreeNames`.
+- Should return bare name without ".x" suffix for names in the "x" namespace (e.g., returns "vitalik" not "vitalik.x").
+- Should return full name with namespace for regular names (e.g., returns "alice.001").

 ---